Raleigh Hot Tub Store

 What is a sauna?

 A sauna is a small, well-insulated room or structure equipped with a heat source, such as a fireplace, stove, or heater.
-The two main types are traditional dry saunas and infrared saunas, which use infrared heaters to generate heat.
+The two main types are traditional dry saunas, which heat the air to high temperatures, and infrared saunas, which use infrared heaters to generate heat directly absorbed by the skin.
 While often associated with Finnish culture, saunas are enjoyed worldwide.

 Common Benefits of Hot Tubs and Saunas